mikeizbicki/cmc-csci046/hw7/README.md

 Submit the link to your forked repository on sakai.

-If you completed the extra credit, write a note in sakai so that I no to grade it.
+If you completed the extra credit, write a note in sakai so that I know to grade it.

 ## Collaboration Policy